walterhiggins/WMPJS/README.md

 ![](images/chapter-09/flowchart.png)

 ### Nested blocks
 The `if` statement is one of several *block* statements in Javascript, that is, statements which have an accompanying block of text.
-Other example of *block* statements in Javascript are the `for`, and `while` statements which we'll explore later.
+Other examples of *block* statements in Javascript are the `for`, and `while` statements which we'll explore later.
 Any *block* statement can have within its block, other block statements.
 When you have one or more blocks inside another block it's called *nesting*.
 The updated `numberGuess.js` file below adds a cool enhancement for players who play the game at the in-game prompt rather than at the server console window.
 Update your code to match the code below:

 <caption>Listing 9.4: Fireworks for Winners.</caption>

     var input = require('input');
     var dice = require('dice');
     var fireworks = require('fireworks');

-    exports.guessTheNumber = function( player ){
+    function guessTheNumber( player ){
       var randomNumber = dice.roll(6);

       function checkAnswer( guess, guesser, repeat ){
         if ( guess == randomNumber ) {
           guesser.sendMessage('You guessed correct!');
           if ( guesser.player ) {
             fireworks.firework( guesser.location );
           }
         } else if ( guess == 'quit') {
           guesser.sendMessage('Thanks for playing');
         } else if ( guess < randomNumber ) {
           guesser.sendMessage('Too low.
 Guess again');
           repeat();
         } else if ( guess > randomNumber ) {
           guesser.sendMessage('Too high.
 Guess again');
           repeat();
         }
       };

       input( player, 'Pick a number between 0 and 5', checkAnswer);
-    };
+    }
+    exports.guessTheNumber = guessTheNumber;

 Now jump into the game and at the in-game prompt issue the following commands:

     /js refresh() // to load the changes
     /js guessTheNumber( self )

 When prompted, press the T key to start typing your guess.
 You may need to re-run the guessTheNumber() function a couple of times before you guess the right answer but this time, when you do get it right, a firework will launch directly above your head.
-Pretty cool huh?

 Now the code checks to see if you guessed correctly and if so sends a message to the guesser.
 Then another *nested* if statement tests to see if the guesser is an actual player in the game (and not just the server console user) and launches a celebratory firework at the player's location.

 ### Combining conditions
-If we want to check to see if it's night or day in minecraft we need to get the game world's time and test it.
-In Minecraft, time is measured differently and is on a completely different scale to time in real life.
+If we want to check to see if it's night or day in minecraft, we need to get the game world's time and test it.
+In Minecraft, time is measured differently and is on a different scale to time in real life.
 A day in Minecraft lasts only 20 minutes in real time.
 Minecraft measures time not in hours and minutes but in *ticks* and there are 24,000 ticks in a Minecraft day.

 You can see a chart of the day-night cycle in Minecraft at <a href="http://minecraft.gamepedia.com/File:Day_Night_Clock_24h.png">http://minecraft.gamepedia.com/File:Day_Night_Clock_24h.png</a>.